JKatzwinkel/dotfiles/arch_beginners_guide.md

 but keep in mind: `xmodmap` overwrites `setxkbmap` and is generally not recommended.
 To make keybindings work in urxvt, it seems sufficient to map keys as required in `.Xresources` and then bind the mapped input in `.xinitrc` or the shell's rc (*e.g. `\033[1;5D` as `"\e[1;5D"`*).

+### fonts
+	fc-list -v # show verbose fonts info fc-cache  -fv # whenever new fonts have been put in /usr/share/fonts/...

+#### infinality
+[Infinality][https://wiki.archlinux.org/index.php/font_configuration#Infinality] is a patchset improving `freetype2` font rendering: `freetype2-infinality-git`.
+Available also, already with configurations via AUR is `fontconfig-infinality-ultimate-git` (might be necessary to edit dependencies).
+It is also recommended to install and `grip-git` (AUR) for live fonts preview.

+	$ fc-presets sets # select e.g. "combi"
+	$ fc-presets check
+	$ fc-cache -fv

+Yay!
+Way better looking fonts in firefox and such!